AubreyAnimations/AubreyAnimations/README.md

 - Heyo!
 I’m @AubreyAnimations
 - I’m interested in art, animation, music, and gaming
 - I’m currently learning Javascript and HTML coding
-- I’m looking to collaborate on a horror game called "Nanospector"
+- I’m looking to begin working on a horror game called "Nanospector"
 - You can reach me at my email aubrey.animations1@gmail.com as well as on discord @AubreyAnimations#3190

 <!---